Aramis Garcia: Minor leagues (2014–2018)

 The St. Louis Cardinals selected him in the 20th round of the 2011 Major League Baseball draft, but he did not sign a contract with them.
 The San Francisco Giants selected Garcia in the second round, with the 52nd overall selection, of the 2014 Major League Baseball draft.
 The Giants signed Garcia to a contract with a $1.1 million signing bonus.
 In his first professional season, he played for both the rookie-level Arizona League Giants and the Salem-Keizer Volcanoes, posting a combined .225 batting average with two home runs and 15 RBIs.
 He began the 2015 season with the Augusta GreenJackets of the Single–A South Atlantic League, where he was named a midseason All-Star.
 He received a midseason promotion to the San Jose Giants of the High–A California League and finished the year there; in 103 total games between the two teams, he batted .264/.342/.431 with 15 home runs and 66 RBIs.

 Garcia received an invitation to spring training in 2016 as a non-roster player.
 He missed two months of the 2016 season due to multiple facial fractures he suffered during a May 22 game.
 When he returned, he played for San Jose where he batted .257/323/340 with two home runs and 20 RBIs in 41 games.
-In 2017, he played for both San Jose and the Richmond Flying Squirrels of the Double–A Eastern League, posting a combined .274 batting average with 17 home runs and 73 RBIs along with an .808 OPS in 103 games between the two games.
+At the end of the minor league regular season, Garcia joined the Scottsdale Scorpions of the Arizona Fall League.In 2017, he played for both San Jose and the Richmond Flying Squirrels of the Double–A Eastern League, posting a combined .274 batting average with 17 home runs and 73 RBIs along with an .808 OPS in 103 games between the two games.
 The Giants added him to their 40-man roster after the 2017 season.

 In 2018, Garcia played 80 games for Richmond, and then was promoted to the Sacramento River Cats of the Triple–A Pacific Coast League.